-The last in-depth survey of corporate AV in Installation, back in early 2022, caught the market at a moment of renewed uncertainty.
+A previous survey of enterprise AV in Installation magazine, back in early 2022, caught the market at a moment of renewed uncertainty.
 With the Omicron Covid variant suddenly hitting hard in many countries, the sense of a world beginning to ‘return to normal’ was again called into question.
-And whilst the number of cases began to fall again relatively quickly, Russia’s invasion of Ukraine and the early phases of what could be the worst recession in many countries for a century have ensured that the 2002 mood music was less than upbeat.
+And whilst the number of cases began to fall again relatively quickly, Russia’s invasion of Ukraine and the early phases of what could be the worst recession in many countries for a century have ensured that the 2022 mood music was less than upbeat.

-So it is against a backdrop of continued precariousness that we once more take stock of the corporate AV market, although the good news is that – to date – the fresh cycle of activity prompted by the spread of a hybrid workplace culture does not appear to have been slowed much by the oncoming economic storms.
-Indeed, the impression garnered from many interviewees for this article is that it has been a milestone year in which the long-term outlook for the industry has become increasingly clear – as has the fact that it’s going to be characterised by the adoption of new AV solutions and technologies that help companies to operate more flexibly and efficiently.
+More than two years on, a sense of precariousness remains, with various conflicts, elections, and economic uncertainty across the globe – although at least Covid is mostly a bad dream now.
+In further better news, the fresh cycle of activity prompted by the spread of a hybrid workplace culture does not appear to have been slowed much.
+Indeed, the impression garnered from many interviewees for this article is that the long-term outlook for the industry has become increasingly clear, as has the fact that it’s going to be characterised by the adoption of new AV solutions and technologies that help companies to operate more flexibly and efficiently.

-Putting the scale of the uptake of new communication solutions in context, Crestron’s VP and general manager at Crestron Europe, Annelies Kampert, observes: “Pre-pandemic, only approximately 20% of the companies invested in video collaboration platforms.
+Putting the scale of the uptake of new communication solutions in context, Crestron’s VP and general manager at Crestron Europe, Annelies Kampert, observes: “Pre-pandemic, only approximately 20 per cent of the companies invested in video collaboration platforms.
 Then Covid hit and remote meetings became the norm.
 Today, after years of upheaval, the workplace has stabilised, more or less.
-Research we did in partnership with Simpler Media Group shows that 80% of employees have at least one meeting a week that includes remote participants.
+Research we did in partnership with Simpler Media Group shows that 80 per cent of employees have at least one meeting a week that includes remote participants.
 As we’re unlearning decades of ‘office work’ and learning what we need to make hybrid work successful for everyone, now is the time for companies to invest in the collaborative, connected technologies that can make the hybrid meeting equitable, efficient, and ultimately successful.”

 With that taken as a given, the focus can shift to enhancing the tech experience.
 “It can be the case that the video experience is falling behind sometimes, for instance if you have the effect of a room with [small representations of people] then it appears small to all of the remote participants, and it’s difficult to see who is actually talking,” says Andrulis.
 “So I think you are going to see lots of investment in new camera technologies that are able to isolate all the individuals and magnify them.
 That way you create an experience for everyone that looks more uniform and creates a sense of equality about the meeting, which contributes towards better collaboration.”